 Argument #4: Low correlations make Chinese equities great for diversification

 While we have so far focused our attention on returns, another common argument in favor of a bigger allocation to Chinese stocks relates to risk.
 Proponents of greater exposure to Chinese equities often mention China’s low correlation with other major equity markets, leading to risk reduction for global investors diversifying into Chinese stocks.
 The evidence lines up with this claim, as illustrated in Figure 4, which plots correlations between U.S. stocks and other developed markets stocks, emerging markets equities excluding China, and onshore and offshore Chinese shares.
-We calculate correlations over our full sample, from January 2005 through March 2020 (blue bars), as well as during periods of market stress during the last 15 years, including the Global Financial Crisis, the European Debt Crisis, and the COVID-19 pandemic (orange bars).
+We calculate correlations over our full sample, from January 2005 through March 2020 (blue bars), as well as during periods of market stress during the last 15 years, including the Global Financial Crisis, the European Debt Crisis, and the COVID-19 pandemic (light blue bars).